Improving Information from Manipulable Data: Introduction

-The question of this paper is how a designer with \emph{commitment} power---a Stackelberg leader---should adjust a fixed-point allocation rule in order to improve the accuracy of the allocation.
-We find that a designer should make the allocation rule less sensitive to manipulable data than under the fixed point.
+In this paper we compare the allocation rule chosen by a designer with commitment power---the Stackelberg solution---to the fixed-point allocation rule.
+We find that in order to improve the accuracy of allocations, a designer should make the allocation rule less sensitive to manipulable data than under the fixed point.
 In other words, the designer should ``flatten'' the allocation rule.
 Flattening the allocation results in ex-post suboptimality; the designer has committed to ``underutilizing'' agents' data.
 Fixed-point allocations, by contrast, are ex-post optimal.
 However, a flatter allocation rule reduces manipulation, which makes the data more informative about agents' types.
 Allocation accuracy improves on balance.
 We develop and explore this logic in what we believe is a compelling model of information loss due to manipulation.

 By way of background, note that in some environments, manipulation does not lead to information loss: fixed-point rules deliver the designer's full-information outcome.
 To see this, think of a fixed-point rule as corresponding to the designer's equilibrium strategy in a signaling game in which the designer and agent best respond to each other.
 Under a standard single-crossing condition \`a la \citet{Spence73}---the designer wants to give more desirable allocations to agents with higher types, and higher types have lower marginal costs of taking higher observable actions---this signaling game has a fully separating equilibrium, i.e., one in which the designer perfectly matches the agent's allocation to her type.
 Even with commitment power, a designer cannot improve accuracy by departing from the corresponding allocation rule.